dwp/docker-awscli/README.md

 as the values obtained from STS are exported as environmental variables and can therefore be used by AWS CLI calls.

+The default time for the role assumption to last is five minutes (900s).
+You can maniplulate this in your pipelines to extend to the currently allowed maximum of four hours (14400s).
+This is done by passing `ASSUME_ROLE:` parameter to the job at run time, with a value in seconds within a range of 900-14400.

 Lastly this image now contains `jq`, `jinja2` and `YAML` so it can replace a multitude of other images with this one image.